alanreidt/javascript-fundamentals-note/README.md

 // > d
 ```

-When a code block is encountered, a something more interesting happens — current evaluation of the code is paused, and all the process, described here, repeats for that code block:
+When a code block is encountered, a something more interesting happens — current evaluation of the code is paused, and the whole process, described here, repeats for that code block:
 - During the compilation phase, an Execution Context and everything correlated are created and put on top of the Execution Stack.
-- On the execution phase — the code is executed, an information of the evaluation is stored again and if another code block is encountered — all the process repeats for it too.
+- On the execution phase — the code is executed, an information of the evaluation is stored again and if another code block is encountered — the process repeats for it too.

 > Note: By the code block I mean each syntactic structure of ECMAScript code, each evaluation of which creates a new Execution Context (and a Lexical Environment), such as: a FunctionDeclaration, a BlockStatement, or a Catch clause of a TryStatement.